helen-kladova/werf/docs/pages/configuration/introduction.md

 Part of the configuration can be moved in ***separate template files*** and then included into __werf.yaml__. _Template files_ should live in the ***.werf*** directory with **.tmpl** extension (any nesting is supported).

 > **Tip:** templates can be generated or downloaded before running werf.
-For example, for sharing common logic between projects.
+For example, for sharing common logic between projects

 Werf parses all files in one environment, thus described [define](#include) of one _template file_ becomes available in other files, including _werf.yaml_.